 02.07 Collection Site Inspection and Urine and Breath Collection Interviews

-dminister the Urine Collection Questionnaire (Attachment 1) and Breath Collection Questionnaire (Attachment 2) to evaluate the compliance of the licensee’s collection site, alcohol testing equipment, and specimen collection procedures with requirements in Subpart E of 10 CFR Part 26.
+Administer the Urine Collection Questionnaire (Attachment 1) and Breath Collection Questionnaire (Attachment 2) to evaluate the compliance of the licensee’s collection site, alcohol testing equipment, and specimen collection procedures with requirements in Subpart E of 10 CFR Part 26.
 If the licensee uses more than one dedicated collection site, the inspectors(s) should determine which collection site(s) to evaluate (e.g., large number of collections, if errors in collections or cancelled tests identified in records reviews).

-Specific guidance for specimens for drug and alcohol testing.
+Specific guidance for the collection of other specimens for drug and alcohol testing.

-Note:
+Note: Under 10 CFR 26.83, “Specimens to be collected,” the NRC permits the collection of breath or oral fluid for initial tests for alcohol, and the collection of urine specimens for drug testing unless the licensee adopts through policy and procedure to collect and drug test oral fluid specimens for any of the direct observation collection conditions specified in 10 CFR 26.115(a)(1) through (3) and (5).

-uses an alcohol screening device test oral fluid, in addition to delivering the Breath Collection questionnaire, the inspector(s) also should evaluate the specimen collection process for.
+This inspection procedure only includes standardized questionnaires for the collection and testing of a breath specimen for alcohol (Attachment 2) and the collection of a urine specimen for drug testing (Attachment 1).
+If a licensee uses an alcohol screening device (ASD) to test oral fluid or collects oral fluid specimens for drug testing, in addition to delivering the Urine and Breath Collection questionnaires, the inspector(s) also should evaluate the specimen collection process for oral fluid specimens.

-To verify collector compliance, obtain the instructions provided by the test manufacturer and evaluate a mock collection the collector correctly completes the specimen collection.
+To verify collector compliance, obtain the instructions provided by the test device manufacturer and evaluate through a mock collection that the collector correctly completes the specimen collection.

 Verify that the licensee uses a designated collection site meeting the requirements in 10 CFR 26.87(a), (b), (d) and (e).